alexd-alves/vigilante/content/Logs/Session 2.md

 *07/10/2023*

 The session starts in the room at the end of the secret tunnel in [[Fenny's Home]].
-Two of the small [[Burning Cats]] lie on the ground, no longer in flames, while the remaining two are still engaging the [[index#Players|party]].
+Two of the small [[Burning Cats]] lie on the ground, no longer in flames, while the remaining two are still engaging the [[Characters/Players/index|Party]].
 A large creature, formed from what appears to be another 22 dead cats, is now present in the room and ready to attack.
 It is winged and appears to be some sort of [[Dead Cat Dragon]].

 [[Evan]], still in his [[Beep Boop]] form, attempts unsuccessfully to attract the creature's attention, while [[Gal|Gal]] is still near the man on the hospital bed at the end of the room.